 We all put off work or tasks from time to time.
 Making a stressful phone call or going to the gym can end up at the bottom of the to-do list.
 Don’t make excuses; tackle procrastination head-on.
 Instead of doing it tomorrow, do it now.
 Think about the real reason you’re trying to delay your task.
 Sometimes just starting it is the best thing to do.
 Often, it’s not as bad once you’re doing it.

 It’s easy to blame everyone else for your problems or failures.
 But in order to get back up when you feel knocked down, you need to hold yourself accountable.
 You’re the only person who can make your life better.
 Be in control of your life, take responsibility, and stop making excuses.
-Accept your mistakes with grace, and always move forward.
+Accept your mistakes with grace, and always move forward with a growth mindset.

 Motivation is a powerful but tricky beast.
 By building better rituals, you can make motivation a habit.
 Treat motivation like any other habit you’re trying to develop.
 Work on your mindset every day, and set up a morning routine like a killer morning workout or meditation session before you start your day.